protonemedia/laravel-xss-protection/README.md

 ## Other Laravel packages

-* [`Laravel Analytics Event Tracking`](https://github.com/protonemedia/laravel-analytics-event-tracking): Laravel package to easily send events to Google Analytics.
 * [`Laravel Blade On Demand`](https://github.com/protonemedia/laravel-blade-on-demand): Laravel package to compile Blade templates in memory.
 * [`Laravel Cross Eloquent Search`](https://github.com/protonemedia/laravel-cross-eloquent-search): Laravel package to search through multiple Eloquent models.
 * [`Laravel Eloquent Scope as Select`](https://github.com/protonemedia/laravel-eloquent-scope-as-select): Stop duplicating your Eloquent query scopes and constraints in PHP.
 This package lets you re-use your query scopes and constraints by adding them as a subquery.
-* [`Laravel Eloquent Where Not`](https://github.com/protonemedia/laravel-eloquent-where-not): This Laravel package allows you to flip/invert an Eloquent scope, or really any query constraint.
-* [`Laravel FFMpeg`](https://github.com/protonemedia/laravel-ffmpeg): This package provides integration with FFmpeg for Laravel.
+* [`Laravel FFMpeg`](https://github.com/protonemedia/laravel-ffmpeg): This package provides an integration with FFmpeg for Laravel.
 The storage of the files is handled by Laravel's Filesystem.
-* [`Laravel Form Components`](https://github.com/protonemedia/laravel-form-components): Blade components to rapidly build forms with Tailwind CSS Custom Forms and Bootstrap 4.
-Supports validation, model binding, default values, translations, includes default vendor styling and fully customizable!
+* [`Laravel MinIO Testing Tools`](https://github.com/protonemedia/laravel-minio-testing-tools): Run your tests against a MinIO S3 server.
 * [`Laravel Mixins`](https://github.com/protonemedia/laravel-mixins): A collection of Laravel goodies.
 * [`Laravel Paddle`](https://github.com/protonemedia/laravel-paddle): Paddle.com API integration for Laravel with support for webhooks/events.
+* [`Laravel Task Runner`](https://github.com/protonemedia/laravel-task-runner): Write Shell scripts like Blade Components and run them locally or on a remote server.
 * [`Laravel Verify New Email`](https://github.com/protonemedia/laravel-verify-new-email): This package adds support for verifying new email addresses: when a user updates its email address, it won't replace the old one until the new one is verified.
-* [`Laravel WebDAV`](https://github.com/protonemedia/laravel-webdav): WebDAV driver for Laravel's Filesystem.

 ## Security